Quickstart#

 assert int(shdus[2].data["SpecObjID"][0]) == cat[0]["specObjID"]

-Now we will put this data in a dictionary with format expected by prospector.
+Now we will put this data in the format expected by prospector.
 We convert the magnitudes to maggies, convert the magnitude errors to flux uncertainties (including a noise floor), and load the filter transmission curves using sedpy.
 We’ll store the redshift here as well for convenience.
-Note that for this example we do not attempt to fit the spectrum at the same time.
+Note that for this example we do not attempt to fit the spectrum at the same time, though we include an empty Spectrum data set to force a prediction of the full spectrum.

 from sedpy.observate import load_filters